 The impressive architecture of this site makes it a European popular landmark.
 It’s a must-see place in Rome.
 Surrounded by local bars, restaurants and shops, it’s the ideal place for an aperitif in style in Rome.
 The entrance to the Pantheon it’s completely free, and this might help budget travellers to experience more of Rome.
-The outside area it’s impressive, but inside will be breathless.
+The outside area it’s impressive, but the inside will be breathless.
 The round-opening at the top of the cupola it’s insane.
 However, it’s not open when it’s raining because of that.

 This place it’s on our Italy Bucket list because it’s one of the oldest and well-preserved monuments in the country.

 READ ALSO | Things to do in Rome in 2 days

 The first sight in Vatican City, the Sistine Chapel it’s a masterpiece of Michelangelo, one of the most recognized Italian artists in the world.
 The Sistine Chapel it’s a series of frescoes by Michelangelo, jealously guarded in the Apostolic Place in Vatican City.

 Michelangelo began work on this famous frescoed ceiling in 1508, the job was completed in four years.
 You can’t take pictures of the frescos, inside it’s forbidden.
 The masterpiece it’s protected by copyright law which is also shared on social media.
 Also photography for personal use it’s limited because the flashes from the camera can be harmful to the artwork.

 St. Mark Square, Venice – Italy